Project Summary

 Findings

-The plasmid DNA isolation procedure was been done for the first 50 Salmonella Newport isolates.
+The plasmid DNA isolation procedure was done for the first 50 Salmonella Newport isolates.
 Plasmid DNA was isolated from 39 of 42 (93%) of multi-drug resistant dairy isolates.
 Plasmid DNA was also isolated from 6 of 10 of the pansusceptible Newport isolates (SN41-SN46); however, incompatibility group plasmids were not detected in these isolates by PCR.
 One hundred percent of the multi-drug resistant dairy isolates were positive by PCR for the incompatibility plasmid IncA/C. In addition to IncA/C, 4 dairy isolates contained a second plasmid; SN11 and SN14 contained the IncN incompatibility plasmid, and isolates, SN39 and SN40 contained the IncI incompatibility plasmid.
 This is the first known report of the broad-host range IncA/C incompatibility type plasmids in any Gram-negative field isolates.
 Broad host range plasmids have the capacity to replicate in many different Gram-negative bacterial species.

 This study represents the first known identification of Salmonella field isolates carrying the IncA/C incompatibility type plasmid.
 Very little has been published in the scientific literature on IncA/C. An expanded characterization of Salmonella serogroups may aid in determining the origin and dissemination of the IncA/C plasmid acquired by the Newport isolates characterized in this study.